The author is a guitarist and bassist with over 35 years of experience as a musician.

 While I'm not about to swap out my Dunlops, I may consider trying these out on my next new guitar or bass.
 Where the Dunlops and Schallers only require the push or pull of a button to disengage, the Ernie Balls system is a bit more complex.

 Does this make them more secure?
-I supposes it’s theoretically possible to bump into something and have a single button disengage and send your guitar to the floor, but it seems highly unlikely.
+I suppose it’s theoretically possible to bump into something and have a single button disengage and send your guitar to the floor, but it seems highly unlikely.
 Nonetheless, the Super Locks are a cool, reliable design worth checking out.

 Check Out the Ernie Ball Super Locks!